 EUROFIMA's borrowing operations serve both the core lending business and EUROFIMA's own liquidity requirements.
-This is fulfilled via bond issuances and commercial paper in the international capital markets.
-The borrowing strategy for 2022 was based on three pillars.
+This is fulfilled via bond issuances and Commercial Papers ("CPs") in the international capital markets.
+The borrowing strategy for 2023 was based on three pillars:

-- " Euro-denominated issuances in green bond format ("Euro Green Curve") as the core financing instrument which serves only to finance lending activities to railways - " Diversification of funding activities with issuance in Euro non-green format and/or US dollar-denominated issuances to fund internal liquidity needs as well as opportunistic funding in other currencies (i.e. SEK, CHF, AUD) through private placements to fund railway demand - Short-term funding via Commercial Paper for short-term railways requests and internal liquidity needs
+- " Euro-denominated issuances in green bond format ("Euro Green Curve") as the core financing instrument which only serves to finance lending activities to railways - " Diversification of funding activities with issuance in Euro nongreen format and/or US dollar-denominated issuances to fund internal liquidity needs as well as opportunistic funding in other currencies (i.e. SEK, CHF, AUD) through private placements to fund railways demand - " Short-term funding via CPs for short-term railways requests and internal liquidity needs